StopWaste Milestones: 1976-2016

 County’s first comprehensive source reduction and recycling plan adopted.
-Updated in 2011, the report describes plans for achieving the county-mandated 75 percent and beyond diversion goal.
+In 2011, it is updated with plans for achieving the county-mandated 75 percent and beyond diversion goal.

 Household hazardous waste program is created to give residents a convenient way to safely dispose of pesticides, cleaners and other potentially toxic household waste.